weaviate/weaviate-io/developers/weaviate/tutorials/import.md

 ## Prerequisites

-We recommend you complete the [Quickstart tutorial](../quickstart/index.md) first.

 Before you start this tutorial, you should follow the steps in the tutorials to have:

 - An instance of Weaviate running (e.g. on the [Weaviate Cloud Services](https://console.weaviate.cloud)),